 Executive Officers

 The Board of Directors supports the work of the Society and provides leadership and strategic governance.
-Officers and Directors are elected by members every year at the Annual General Meeting.

 HE Ratu Muda P. Karen Cantrell - Chairman RSSG-CA.